dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 If no prior, leave undefined.
 Resolve the current pulse, and update the cache to include this pulse.
 Walk only the alias hamt, in full, and resolve to the channels.
-	Store a mapping of the aliases to pulseIds that we have for this pulse For each channel
+	Store a mapping of the aliases to pulse, where pulse may be undefined For each channel
 		Store the alias mapping in the new childrens map. check if the rx.latest pulse exists in cache, if not: